chipsalliance/chisel/CONTRIBUTING.md

 Chisel uses the [Mill](https://mill-build.org/) build tool.
 You can install it as described on the Chisel [installation instructions](https://www.chisel-lang.org/docs/installation), or just use the bootstrap script in this repository: `./mill`.
-Developers should real the Mill documentation to understand the basic commands and use.
+Developers should read the Mill documentation to understand the basic commands and use.

-The only real dependency for development is the JDK.
+The main dependencies for development are the JDK and git.
-Any JDK 8 or newer will work for most development, but note that developing the CIRCT Panama bindings requires Java 21 or newer.
+Any JDK 8 or newer will work for most development, but note that developing the CIRCT Panama bindings requires Java 21.
 [Coursier](https://get-coursier.io)'s command-line is useful for hot swapping JDKs.
 For example: